piotr-grzegorzek/shadowlands-the-rescue-api/README.md

 1. Clone this repo

-2. Open command prompt in the repo (in file explorer, hold shift and right click, then select open command window here)
+2. Open powershell in the repo (in file explorer, hold shift and right click, then select open powershell window here)

-3. In command prompt, enter the following
+3. In powershell, enter the following
 ```powershell
 ./dev.bat -y
 ```